Developing kured

 Prepare environment

-Please run make bootstrap-tools once on a fresh repository clone to download several needed tools, e.g. GoReleaser.
+Please run make bootstrap-tools on a fresh repository clone to download several needed tools, e.g. GoReleaser.

 Updating k8s support

-Whenever we want to update e.g. the kubectl or client-go dependencies, some RBAC changes might be necessary too.
+Beware that whenever we want to update e.g. the kubectl or client-go dependencies, some other impactful changes might be necessary too.
+(RBAC, drain behaviour changes, …)

 Search the git log for inspiration for your cases.

-Once you updated everything, make sure you update the support matrix in the installation docs as well.
+Once your code passes all https://github.com/kubereboot/kured/blob/main/tests, update the support matrix in the installation docs.

 Updating other dependencies